-- B. During the peak activity of 60 minutes in a 24-hour period, a noise may not exceed these average dba counts by more than 15 dba in any zone. - C. If a lot abuts a district requiring a lower noise level, the maximum permitted level for that lot shall be reduced by 5 dba; however, the volume of sound shall not exceed 60 dba or whichever is lower at lot boundaries adjacent to residential districts. - D. Athletic events in the Village 1 (V-1) District shall not use amplification for any reason after 10PM, except as allowed in Sec.
+- B. During the peak activity of 60 minutes in a 24-hour period, a noise may not exceed these average dba counts by more than 15 dba in any zone. - C. If a lot abuts a district requiring a lower noise level, the maximum permitted level for that lot shall be reduced by 5 dba; however, the volume of sound shall not exceed 60 dba or whichever is lower at lot boundaries adjacent to residential districts.

+- D. Athletic events in the Village 1 (V-1) District shall not use amplification for any reason after 10PM, except as allowed in Sec.
 515. E below. {Adopted, Effective 06/06/17} - E. For activities of a temporary nature unable to meet these requirements, a special permit must be obtained from the Codes Enforcement Officer.
-The noise standards shall not apply to the temporary use of such machinery as motorized construction, excavation, or demolition equipment; domestic power equipment such as chain saws and lawn and garden tools; and snowmobiles, which is regulated pursuant to Chapter 39, Section 39-103.
+The noise standards shall not apply to the temporary use of such machinery as chain saws, lawn mowers and snowmobiles.